 You can also download pdf copies of our infographics from our Downloads page.

 The information on this website is presented for educational purposes and as a resource for the UK Dachshund community.
-The Dachshund Breed Council and its representatives are not vets or healthcare professionals.
+The Dachshund Breed Council, Dachshund Health UK and their representatives are not vets or healthcare professionals.
 Nothing herein should be interpreted as medical advice for your dog and you should contact your own veterinary surgeon for specific advice on your own dog(s).

 Read the full Disclaimer

 We are grateful to everyone who has contributed content to this website and for their advice.
 A full list of acknowledgements can be found here.

 Sign-up to receive the Breed Council's monthly e-Newsletter.

 You won't get spammed, we won't share your details with anyone else and you can unsubscribe at any time.

 This website has been created by the UK Dachshund Breed Council and is supported